Joey Gallo Player Props: Twins vs. Mariners

 Joey Gallo At The Plate

-- Gallo has eight doubles, a triple, 17 home runs and 35 walks while hitting .180.
+- Gallo is batting .178 with eight doubles, a triple, 17 home runs and 35 walks.

-- In 41.9% of his games this year (31 of 74), Gallo has picked up at least one hit, and in six of those games (8.1%) he recorded multiple hits.

-- He has homered in 21.6% of his games this season, and 6.9% of his plate appearances.
+- He has hit a long ball in 21.3% of his games this year, and 6.8% of his trips to the dish.

-- Gallo has had an RBI in 18 games this season (24.3%), including seven multi-RBI outings (9.5%).
-He has also driven in three or more of his team's runs in four contests.
+- Gallo has picked up an RBI in 24.0% of his games this season, with more than one RBI in 9.3% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.